Updates on Evolving Political Landscape

 » Privacy Laws Prohibit the Release of Student Records

 Consistent with the Family Educational Rights and Privacy Act (FERPA), Fordham University prohibits the access, review, and/or disclosure of personally identifiable information from a student’s educational records without the student’s written consent or other exceptions including a judicial order or lawfully issued subpoena or warrant.
-Any such order or subpoena must be reviewed and determined to be lawfully issued by the Office of Legal Counsel prior to the release of such information.
+Any such order or subpoena must be reviewed and determined to be lawfully issued by the Office of General Counsel prior to the release of such information.

 » Resources for Undocumented Students (DACA)